di0/LibClientNetworkProtocol/README.md

 ScpClient scp = new Scp( endpoint, this );
 ```

-Where in this case, the **"this"** reference implements the ClientCallBack interface.
+Where in this case, the **"this"** reference implements the **ClientCallBack** interface.

-For more details, look into samples directory, the ScpTest class.
+For more details, look into samples directory, the ScpTest.java class.